GUT-AI/gut-ai/README.rst

 DAO Foundation
 --------------

 The **GUT-AI Foundation** has a *supportive* role, while acting as a catalyst in order to accelerate the GUT-AI Initiative, but *without interfering* with the **decentralized** nature of the whole initiative.
-In other words, the GUT-AI Foundation is merely a *pure subset* of the initiative.
+In other words, the GUT-AI Foundation is merely a *pure subset* of the GUT-AI Initiative.
 The Foundation is currently in the process of becoming a `Decentralized Autonomous Organization (DAO) <https://www.google.com/search?q=what+is+a+DAO>`_.

 Real-life impact
 ----------------